-Employees on Mars are legally allowed to bring three potato plants with them to work, as long as it does not interfere with research equipment or oxygen generators.
+Employees are legally permitted to bring three potato plants to work, provided they do not interfere with oxygen generators or research equipment.

 Some employers offer "space yoga" benefits, where employees engage in low-gravity stretching to increase flexibility and mental clarity, often done in the shadows of Olympus Mons.